circonus/irondb-docs/command-line-options.md

 ## Loader Options

-**DEPRECATED**

 These options imply foreground operation and perform a specific task, then exit.
 They are only valid in identified mode (`-i`).

  * `-m`

-Merge text reconstitution files.
+Merge text reconstitution files. **DEPRECATED**

  * `-H`

-Merge histogram reconstitution files.
+Merge histogram reconstitution files. **DEPRECATED**

-These options were used in a previous version of the reconstitute process and are no longer strictly required.
+The above 2 options were used in a previous version of the reconstitute process and are no longer strictly required.
 They may be removed in a future version.

+ * `-N`

+Convert NNT file based storage to NNTBS block based storage.
+This requires that you have configured NNTBS in your IRONdb config file.
+This will crawl the file system for NNT files and convert, then remove the NNT file copy after successful conversion.
+You can stop and restart at any time and it will run to conversion complete, then exit.

 ## Maintenance Options